Group Fairness in Bandit Arm Selection: Preliminaries

 \subsection{Regret with Societal Bias}

-As mentioned before, ground truth labels for sensitive groups can be noisy due to societal or measurement bias.
+As mentioned before, ground truth rewards for sensitive groups can be noisy due to societal or measurement bias.
 We now formalize this bias in terms of multi-armed bandits.
+For ease of exposition we assume two groups, but we generalize this in our results.
 Again, we assume that $n$ arms can be partitioned into two sets $P_1$ and $P_2$ such that $P_1\cap P_2=\emptyset$ and $P_1\cup P_2=[n]$.
-We consider $P_1$ as the sensitive set or the set with some societal bias.
-Each arm $i$ has a true utility function $f(x_{i,t})=\beta_{i}\cdot x_{i,t}$ where $\beta_{i}$ is a vector of coefficients, however, if arm $i$ is pulled at timestep $t$ the following reward is returned:
+We consider $P_1$, with $|P_1| > 1$ as the sensitive set, or set with some societal bias.
+In this situation, each arm $i$ has another true utility function $f^*(x_{i,t})=\beta_{i}\cdot x_{i,t}$ where $\beta_{i}$ is a vector of coefficients; if arm $i$ is pulled at timestep $t$ the following reward is returned: